 Proposal Votes Required Effect of Votes Withheld / Abstentions Effect of Broker Non-Votes Proposal One : Election of Directors Plurality of the votes cast.
 This means that the six nominees receiving the highest number of affirmative "FOR" votes will be elected as directors.
 Votes withheld will have no effect.
 Broker non-votes will have no effect.
 Proposal Two : Ratification of Appointment of Independent Registered Public Accounting Firm Affirmative vote of the holders of a majority in voting power of the shares of common stock present in person or by proxy and entitled to vote thereon.
 Abstentions will have the effect of a vote against the proposal.
 We do not expect any broker non-votes on this proposal.
 Proposal Three : Advisory Vote on Executive Compensation Affirmative vote of the holders of a majority in voting power of the shares of common stock present in person or by proxy and entitled to vote thereon.
 Abstentions will have the effect of a vote against the proposal.
 Broker non-votes will have no effect.
-Proposal Four : Approval of the Xtant Medical Holdings, Inc. Second Amended and Restated 2018 Equity Incentive Plan Affirmative vote of the holders of a majority in voting power of the shares of common stock present in person or by proxy and entitled to vote thereon.
+Proposal Four : Approval of Amendment to Certificate of Incorporation to Require Supermajority Director Vote to Fix Number of Directors at More than Seven Affirmative vote of two-thirds of shares of our common stock outstanding as of the Record Date for the Annual Meeting.
 Abstentions will have the effect of a vote against the proposal.
+Broker non-votes will have the effect of a vote against the proposal.
+Proposal Five : Approval of Amendment to Certificate of Incorporation to Eliminate or Limit the Personal Liability of Officers Affirmative vote of a majority of shares of our common stock outstanding as of the Record Date for the Annual Meeting.
+Abstentions will have the effect of a vote against the proposal.
+Broker non-votes will have the effect of a vote against the proposal.
+Proposal Six : Approval of Amendment to Certificate of Incorporation to Amend Exclusive Forum Provision Affirmative vote of two-thirds of shares of our common stock outstanding as of the Record Date for the Annual Meeting.
+Abstention will have the effect of a vote against the proposal.
+Broker non-votes will have the effect of a vote against the proposal.
+Proposal Seven : Approval of Xtant Medical Holdings, Inc. 2023 Equity Incentive Plan Affirmative vote of the holders of a majority in voting power of the shares of common stock present in person or by proxy and entitled to vote thereon.
+Abstentions will have the effect of a vote against the proposal.
 Broker non-votes will have no effect.
+5